bradleymarques/MarsRoverChallenge2/README.md

 The application runs through test classes before deployment to validate functional and unit credibility per class.

 <h2> Classes to note </h2>

 - OverallControlAlgorithm

 - MarsTerrain

 - RoverAPI

 - RoverPowerStorage

 - RoverTimeActions

 Test Classes

--- TestMarsTerrain
+- TestMarsTerrain

--- TestOverallControlAlgorithm
+- TestOverallControlAlgorithm

--- TestRoverAPI
+- TestRoverAPI

--- TestRoverPowerStorage
+- TestRoverPowerStorage

 <h2> Notes on Time and Power of Rover </h2>
-All time constraints are calculated in seconds
+- All time constraints are calculated in seconds
-All power consumption is calculated in joules only (Jouoles per hour)
+- All power consumption is calculated in joules only (Jouoles per hour)

 <h2> Assumptions</h2>
 A few Assumptions were made based on the Challenge, These assumptions were then udated in the code accordingly

-Rover Deployed at 23:59.
+- Rover Deployed at 23:59.

-Rover deployed at the start of night.
+- Rover deployed at the start of night.

-Sol day is calculated from begining of night to end of daylight At deployment: Rover is fully charged
+- Sol day is calculated from begining of night to end of daylight

+- At deployment: Rover is fully charged

-Rover is facing North
+- Rover is facing North

-Rover Camera is facing North
+- Rover Camera is facing North

-Rover Solar panels are retracted on deployment Location and Terrain of Rover is Unknown (X and Y coordinates are just used for mapping purposes Algorithm caters for a 70% chance of uneven terrain when scanning Algorithm determines action based on random terrain to scan, rotate, survey, move and so forth Not all Sol days are surveying and scanning based on time and power constraints Hibernation function is to set rover on standstill not usinng power but waiting for next opportune time (Time Spent)
+- Rover Solar panels are retracted on deployment

+- Location and Terrain of Rover is Unknown (X and Y coordinates are just used for mapping purposes)

+- Algorithm caters for a 70% chance of uneven terrain when scanning

+- Algorithm determines action based on random terrain to scan, rotate, survey, move and so forth

+- Not all Sol days are surveying and scanning based on time and power constraints

+- Hibernation function is to set rover on standstill not usinng power but waiting for next opportune time (Time Spent)